alexhgreen07/cpp-emb/README.md

 `sudo apt install clang-format-3.8`

-Then to run the formatter us:
+Then to run the formatter use:

 `./tools/format.sh`